cyrishikesh/web_chat_application/README.md

 # web_chat_application
-group chat
+Group chat
-Here is the app you can get start : http://hackathon17/heroku.com/
+Here is the app you can get start : https://hackathon17.herokuapp.com/